lzl/piece/README.md

 ## v0.1, 2015-10-20

+### The UI

+- The UI is the surface of that Core.
+Visitors see and use Core with the help of UI.
+- I try to use React.

 ### The Core

 - Reuse the code from old day.
 Including collection, methods and publication.
 Which is the Core 思密达~